vladbatushkov/barista/README.md

 ## Cypher

-Once you have a graph you can mind some data insights from it.
+When Barista create a graph you can mind some data insights from it.
 In `cypher` folder we collect some initial list of queries good to start with.

 List of queries: